-- SA-1 Encourage development which is sensitive to the character and scale of surrounding development, with particular attention to transition areas in which different uses may have coexisted for years or even decades. - SA-2 The design of each mixed-use project site shall contribute to creating a sense of place and character in the area. - SA-3 Any project site planning must consider the internal organization of a development project and the external relationship with the public right-of-way and other projects. - SA-4 Coordination between multiple sites can help to develop a consistent community character.
+- SA-1 Encourage development which is sensitive to the character and scale of surrounding development, with particular attention to transition areas in which different uses may have coexisted for years or even decades. - SA-2 The design of each mixed-use project site shall contribute to creating a sense of place and character in the area. - SA-3 Any project site planning must consider the internal organization of a development project and the external relationship with the public right-of-way and other projects. - SA-4 Coordination between multiple sites can help to develop or maintain a consistent community character.
 New projects need to consider adjacent sites to identify potential opportunities for the coordination of building programs, site amenities and functional operations. - SA-5 Develop shared facilities such as driveways, parking areas, plazas and walkways in order to increase pedestrian use and to allow access across separate properties.
-On larger sites with multiple buildings, design parking areas and open spaces so several buildings can share them. - SA-6 Coordinate site designs with existing development on adjoining properties to avoid creating excessive noise or intrusions on privacy, particularly when development is adjacent to sensitive uses such as housing. - SA-7 Ensure neighboring homes are not impacted by mixed-use project elements, such as balconies, deliveries and trash storage, employee smoking areas, or shading for solar opportunities.
+On larger sites with multiple buildings, design parking areas and open spaces so several buildings can share them. - SA-6 Coordinate site designs with existing development on adjoining properties to avoid creating excessive noise or

+- intrusions on privacy, particularly when development is adjacent to sensitive uses such as housing. - SA-7 Ensure neighboring homes are not impacted by mixed Mixed use project elements, such as balconies, deliveries and trash storage, employee smoking areas, or shading for solar opportunities, should be designed to minimize impacts on surrounding uses.